bjoern-janson/adaptive-evolutionary-dynamics/historical_cases/scientific_method.md

 \[
 G_s=
-\text{search mechanism}
+\text{process used to discover and evaluate solutions}
 \]

 Examples:

-- individual intuition
+- individual intuition,
-- trial and error
+- trial and error,
-- accumulated tradition
+- accumulated tradition,
-- authority-based reasoning
+- authority-based reasoning,
-- informal experimentation
+- informal experimentation.

 The system could produce knowledge:

 \[
-Q_t \rightarrow K_{t+1}
+Q_t\rightarrow K_{t+1}
 \]

-but the method itself was relatively stable.
+but the method itself was not systematically optimized.

-The process:
+The dominant loop was:

 \[
-\text{question}
+\boxed{
+\text{observation}
 \rightarrow
-\text{attempt}
+\text{interpretation}
 \rightarrow
 \text{belief}
+}
 \]

-was not systematically optimized.
+The feedback primarily modified conclusions, not the mechanism producing conclusions.

 ---

-# 2. Scientific method as generator modification
+# 2. Scientific Method as Generator Modification

-The scientific method introduces explicit mechanisms for improving discovery:
+The scientific method introduces explicit mechanisms for improving discovery processes:

 \[
 \boxed{